abeldekat/harpoonline/README.md

 ## Harpoon lists

-This plugin provides support for working with multiple harpoon lists.
+This plugin supports working with multiple harpoon lists.
 The list in use when Neovim is started is assumed to be the default list

 The plugin needs to be notified when switching to another list